If you have never tried meditation because you have some preconceived notion about beginning a meditation practice. It’s time to get the real facts.

 - Finding answers to life’s questions

-During meditation, I am able to feel more connected to the Universe than just about any other time.
+During meditation, I can feel more connected to the Universe than just about any other time.
 One huge benefit for me; being able to have the patience to allow my life’s destiny to unfold.
 No longer forcing growth.
 If you don’t understand that statement, you will.

 You can find time to meditate.
 Before work, after work, in the car (not driving of course), kids nap time, when you wake up, when you go to bed, sitting at the park, sitting by a river, just find a moment and do it.

-Optimal time is 20 to 30 minutes for me.
-You can also get in a good quick relaxing breathing exercise for sixty seconds.
+The optimal time is 20 to 30 minutes for me.
+You can also get in an excellent quick relaxing breathing exercise for sixty seconds.
 The more you think about time is lost time you could have been meditating.
 This is your meditation practice, so time is not relevant to your success.
-You can go an hour or sixty seconds.
+You can go for an hour or sixty seconds.
 Don’t worry about the time you’ll know when you’re done.

 Consistency in your practice will dictate the level of success you have.
 Find time every day even when you have to steal the time.